oracle/node-oracledb/doc/src/user_guide/connection_handling.rst

    your application.

-Applications can connect to your Oracle ADB instance using the database credentials and the copied connect descriptor.
+Applications can connect to your Oracle ADB instance using the database credentials and the copied :ref:`Connect Descriptor <embedtns>`.
 For example, to connect to the Oracle ADB instance:

 For example: